 All forms of sex-based misconduct should be reported to the member university, no matter the severity.
-RUSO's primary concern is safety; therefore, 6 individuals should not be deterred from reporting for any reason, even if the use of alcohol or other drugs was involved.
+RUSO's primary concern is safety; therefore, individuals should not be deterred from reporting for any reason, even if the use of alcohol or other drugs was involved.
 RUSO and the member universities encourage those impacted by sex-based misconduct to talk to someone about what happened so they can receive support and the member university can respond appropriately.
 The member universities offer both confidential services and non-confidential reporting options, as outlined below.
+The University will provide, to any reporting party purported to be a victim, written notification (in a pamphlet or electronic communication) about existing counseling, health, mental health, victim advocacy, legal assistance, supportive measures, and other services available for victims both on-campus and in the community.
+The University will provide written notification to purported victims about options for, and available assistance in, changing transportation and working situations, in addition to academic and living situations - and notification that such supportive measures are available without a formal complaint being filed, or reporting to law enforcement.